OrgFlow/docs/src/commands/flow-merge.md

   If specified, the inbound flow of metadata from the `--into` environment is not performed.
 Instead, the metadata changes from the `--into` environment will be merged with the changes in the `--from` environment's Git branch.

   >[!WARNING]
   >`--noTargetIn` can be potentially destructive unless either `--noTargetOut` or `--checkOnly` is also specified.
-This is because any metadata changes in the `--into` environment's Salesforce organisation that are not already in the `--into` environment's Git branch will be overwritten by the deployment to the `--into` environment.
+This is because any metadata changes in the `--into` environment's Salesforce organization that are not already in the `--into` environment's Git branch will be overwritten by the deployment to the `--into` environment.

 - **`--noTargetOut`**

-  If specified, the merged metadata is not deployed to the `--into` environment's Salesforce organisation.
+  If specified, the merged metadata is not deployed to the `--into` environment's Salesforce organization.

 - **`-g|--gitOnly`**